marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 50MHz, 3.3V) for external uSD and High Speed DDR mode (104MB/s, 52MHz, 3.3V)
 for the internal eMMC.

-Future USB armory Mk II revisions will integrate the following changes:
+USB armory Mk II rev. γ integrates the following changes:

   * eMMC: signaling voltage set to 1.8V to support up to HS200 mode (200MB/s - 200MHz, 1.8V but at 150MB/s - 150MHz due to NXP ERR010450).